BrightSDK/release-manager/README.md

 This will:
 - Find all JS, CSS, and map files in your `dist` directory
-- Create versioned copies (e.g., `bundle-1.2.3.min.js`)
-- Create latest copies (e.g., `bundle-latest.min.js`)
+- Create 4 version directories: `v1/`, `v1.2/`, `v1.2.3/`, `latest/`
+- Copy files to each directory with individual manifests
-- Organize them in version directories (e.g., `releases/v1.2/`)
+- Organize them for CDN deployment
-- Generate a manifest file

 ## Usage Examples